araffin/srl-zoo/README.md

   --log_folder LOG_FOLDER
-                        Folder within logs/ where the experiment model and plots will be saved --ref_prior           Use Fixed Reference Point Prior (cannot be used at the same as other additional priors) --same_env_prior      Enable same env prior (disables ref prior)
+                        Folder within logs/ where the experiment model and plots will be saved --ref_prior           Use Fixed Reference Point Prior (cannot be used at the same time as SameEnv prior) --same_env_prior      Enable same env prior (disables ref prior)

 ```